Xilinx/SDAccel_Examples/README.md

 SDAccel Example Repository
 ===========================

 Welcome to the SDAccel example repository.
 This repository contains the latest examples to get you started with application optimization targeting Xilinx PCIe FPGA acceleration boards.
-All examples are ready to be compiled and executed on boards hosted in the Nimbix and IBM SuperVessel clouds.
+All examples are ready to be compiled and executed on SDAccel supported boards and accelerated cloud service partners.
 The repository is organized as follows:

 1. GETTINGS STARTED
 2. ACCELERATION